pagyP/pagyp.github.io/_posts/2025-01-012-what-i-self-host-and-why.markdown

 - Wazuh for host based intrusion detection
 - Ansible for configuration management
 - Replace the current 8 port switch with something more capable.
 Probably something with 2.5 GB ports and more than 8 ports

+Hopefully I'll find the time to write up more on the software, services and hardware I use in the future.